 What you should know:

-There are certain requirements you must meet to qualify for Medicare based on ESRD and coverage doesn’t begin right away.
+You must meet certain requirements to qualify for Medicare based on ESRD, and coverage doesn’t begin right away.
 You may want additional coverage to help pay for services ESRD Medicare does not cover.
 If you are still covered by an employer or union group health plan, you should also understand how Medicare works with your group health coverage.
 Here is what you should know about ESRD Medicare before you enroll.

 ESRD Medicare eligibility